 There are three amantadine-based medications, which work on the dopamine and glutamate brain chemical pathways.

 Gocovri (amantadine extended release) was approved in 2017 as the first medication specifically for dyskinesia in Parkinson's.
-It is taken once daily at bedtime so that the medication levels are highest during the day, when dyskinesia typically is most bothersome.
+In 2021, it gained additional approval for “off” time, when symptoms are not well-controlled.
+(This makes it the first and only medication for both.)
+It is taken once daily at bedtime so that the medication levels are highest during the day, when dyskinesia and other symptoms typically are most bothersome.

 In early and mild Parkinson's, amantadine immediate release or Osmolex ER may be options to lessen motor symptoms.
 Some people notice a decrease in fatigue, particularly with amantadine immediate release, but both of these medications can cause insomnia.